Skip to content

 Through

-• In-interface: the interface where the traffic to be matched arrives.
+• In-interface: the interface where the traffic to be matched is expected to arrive.

-• Out-interface: the interface where the traffic to be matched exits.
+• Out-interface: the interface where the traffic to be matched is expected to exit.

 DMZ